 Young people have daily contact with their Form Tutor and dedicated team of assistants, the Form Tutor is usually the first point of contact for parents for school through emails, phone conversations or meetings.

 Underley Garden School works with our parent organisation and our regulators to ensure that the standards of education and care are as high as we can make them.
 The school is subject to a rigorous system of governance through the parent organisation, Acorn Care and Education.
-Underley Garden School was graded as Good with Outstanding features in June 2012.
-The school is also subject to an annual inspection by an independent inspector on behalf of Acorn.
-The children’s home was given an Outstanding OFSTED judgement in March 2017.
+Underley Garden School was graded as Outstanding in January 2018.
+The children’s home was given an Outstanding OFSTED judgement in June 2018.

-Young people at Underley Garden make good progress over time and the majority leave school with a range of qualifications and accreditations including GCSEs, Functional Skills, Open Awards and ABC awards.
+Young people at Underley Garden make good progress over time and the majority leave school with a range of qualifications and accreditations including GCSEs, Functional Skills, Entry level exams and Open Awards.

 How will the curriculum be matched to my young person’s needs?